 The authors include in the book a number of dishes based on beer.
 Whatever the true origins of a regional cuisine featuring dishes cooked with beer – as I wrote some time ago, there is reason to think “beer cuisine” is a relatively recent development – the results are succulent for the most part.
 The authors were teachers at the well-known professional training school, Michel-Servet in Lille.
 The recipes are straightforward, easy to follow, and were obviously tested many times before publishing.
 The evocative photos add charm too, sans doute.

-The beer dishes include baby vegetables stewed in ale, braise of rabbit, large crepes, and an unusual eggs poached in beer with aromatic vegetables.
+The beer dishes include baby vegetables stewed in ale, braise of rabbit, large crepes, and the unusual eggs poached in beer with aromatic vegetables.
 The object of the book is to present characteristic dishes of French Flanders (taking in Artois), thus many recipes eschew the malt and rely on wine, stock, or plain water as the liquid base for dishes requiring one.
 Some dishes use the local Dutch-style gin, or genièvre, as a flavouring agent.

 The book was written some 10 years before the Internet started to have an impact world-wide.
-It gives every appearance of presenting in integral form an intramural cuisine, one reliant for the most part on local products, especially in this case grains, fish, northern vegetables (beets, cabbage, endive), butcher’s and hutched meat, sugar.
+It gives every appearance of presenting in integral form an intramural cuisine, one reliant for the most part on local products, especially in this case grains, fish, northern vegetables (eg. beets, cabbage, endive), butcher’s and hutched meat, sugar.
 Well-worth buying at the very small prices mentioned in the site below.

 Note re image: the image was sourced from a French site offering second-hand items, here.
 All trade marks and other intellectual property therein belong to their lawful owner or authorized users.
 Image believed available for educational and historical purposes.
 All feedback welcomed.